 Donald Bradley’s siderograph is based on major planetary aspects and the declinations of Mars and Venus.
 The siderograph assigns varying weights to each planetary aspect depending on its exactness.
 For example, if two planets are 90 degrees apart they will receive the full weight for a square aspect (i.e., an aspect of 90 degrees).
 The siderograph allocates a lower weight to aspects that are close but not exact (e.g., an aspect of 88 degrees, which is close to a square aspect but is not exact).
 Also, if you’re interested in learning about the mathematical formula underlying the Bradley Siderograph, visit our page that provides an overview of the Donald Bradley Siderograph Formula.

 Are you looking for the turn dates for this year?
-If so check out our graph of the 2016 Bradley Turn Dates.
-If you want to see how effective the Turn Dates were last couple of years in predicting turns in the S&P 500, click here for 2015 and here for 2014.
+If so check out our graph of the 2017 Bradley Turn Dates.
+If you want to see how effective the Turn Dates were last couple of years in predicting turns in the S&P 500, click here for 2016, here for 2015 and here for 2014.